gmxBlock/kahootClone/README.md

-# Kahoot Clone Backend
+# Thinkaton Backend

 A real-time quiz application backend built with Node.js, Express, Socket.io, and MongoDB.
-This is a complete Kahoot-style quiz platform that supports real-time multiplayer quizzes with live leaderboards.
+This is a complete Thinkaton-style quiz platform that supports real-time multiplayer quizzes with live leaderboards.

 ## 🚀 Features